MadeiraData/mssql-jobs-hadr/availability-groups/README.md

 ## Arguments

-`SET @MasterControlJobName = N'DB Mirroring: Master Control Job'` sets the name to be used for the master control job.
+`SET @MasterControlJobName = N'AlwaysOn: Master Control Job'` sets the name to be used for the master control job.

-`SET @AlertName = N'DB Mirroring: State Changes'` sets the name to be used for the alert triggered by state change events.
+`SET @AlertName = N'AlwaysOn: Role Changes'` sets the name to be used for the alert triggered by role change events.

 [!INCLUDE[include-xml-argument-md](../include-xml-argument-md.md)]